oqolarte/oblong/content/project/foss.md

 : emulates Contend Delivery Networks to intercept traffic, find supported resources locally, and inject them into the environment.

+NoScript
+: allows active content only for trusted domains to prevent exploitation

 Redirector
 : automatically redirects content based on user-defined rules.